How to Keep a Personal Touch in Automated Recruiting

 (The benefits or HR automation don’t stop at the bottom of the hiring funnel, either.
 For starters, here’s five types of employee communications you can automate to save time.)

-Always let authenticity be your north star when engaging with candidates, but don't be afraid to lean on automation tools for efficiency, either.
+Always let authenticity be your north star when engaging with candidates, but don't be afraid to lean on automation and AI recruiting tools for efficiency, either.